-Areas along the Lytle Creek Wash and the hills in south Rialto are known to contain prehistoric cultural resources.
+Areas along the Lytle Creek Wash and the hills in South Rialto are known to contain prehistoric cultural resources.
 Downtown and surrounding neighborhoods contain historic buildings.
-Prior to development in sensitive archaeological areas, the City requires detailed studies consistent with State law and in particular, requirements of the California Environmental Quality Act (CEQA).
+Prior to development in sensitive archaeological areas, the City requires detailed studies consistent with State law and, requirements of the California Environmental Quality Act (CEQA).
 Where resources are identified, developers could be required to leave resources in place and protected, thereby reducing sites available for housing development.
-With regard to historic buildings, the City requires a similar review and mitigation process.
+Regarding historic buildings, the City requires a similar review and mitigation process.
 These processes can increase development costs but further City cultural resource protection goals.